Associate Professor of Architectural History, Theory and Criticism

 - Founding Director, International Council on Monuments and Sites, Singapore (ICOMOS Singapore)

 - Exco Member, Singapore Society of Asian Studies 新加坡亚洲研究学会

-- Member, Heritage Advisory Panel, National Heritage Board (Singapore)
+- Deputy Chairman and Member, Heritage Advisory Panel, National Heritage Board (Singapore)

-- Member, Conservation Advisory Panel, Urban Redevelopment Authority (Singapore)
+- Member, Heritage and Identity Partnership, Urban Redevelopment Authority (Singapore)

 - Research Associate, Center for Traditional Craft, Historic Preservation Department, Savannah Technical College

 - Member, International Council on Monuments and Sites (ICOMOS)

 - Member, Malaysian Branch of the Royal Asiatic Society

 - Architecture and Sustainable Design and Practice

 - Historical, Theoretical and Critical Approaches to Architectural Design